 However, as per Central Bank of the UAE guidelines, retail financing is written off at a maximum of 180 days past their due date, based on the characteristics of the underlying product.
 The write off amount includes the unpaid profit accrued to the facility till the date of write off and the principal outstanding.
-Profit accrual on retail facility stops on the date of write off.
-The only exception to this is high risk mortgage financings to individuals where the financing amount is written off at 180 days or is fully provided for net of collateral.
+The only exception to this is high risk mortgage financing to individuals where the financing amount is written off at 180 days or is fully provided for net of collateral.
 For all other cases of mortgage defaults, the Company provides for the full amount of negative equity at 180 days.